6 Hilarious Special Effects From Turkish Cinema

 It was a pretty ballsy move to include credits.
 All artistic crimes and copyright issues aside, most of the props and vehicles in Turkish Superman are illegal to touch without a Class 7 Toxic Waste Disposal License.
 These people drive cars that would give motor oil hepatitis and one of their cameras only films in blue.
 If the skinny guy wasn't wearing a Superman costume, I'd think I was watching a training video on how employees should hunt junkyard intruders.

+"After all this time, has someone finally come for me?
 Oh god... in Turkey, the prison term for child molestation is so, so long."

 In America, we traditionally create the illusion of a flying man by filming an actor in front of a blue backdrop.
 Then we replace that blue backdrop with footage of passing scenery.
 In Turkey, they figured out a way to combine all that into a single step.
 They dangle the actor in front of a TV showing blue footage!
 But it gets even better, because you know what costs and complains less than an actor?
 A homemade doll on yarn.
 Seriously.
 A lot of special effects feel like they're lying to you, but not this one.
 This doll in front of an old TV looks so much like what it is that it wouldn't take you out of the scene at all if the puppeteer ducked his head in and apologized for the hiring policies of Turkish film unions.
 Within seconds of seeing what these filmmakers have made, I knew that there was a charity organization somewhere trying to provide them with medicine and helmets.